ropensci/skimr/README.md

 for printing dataframes.
 These values do show up when printing a data-frame created by `skim()` as a list (`as.list()`) or as a matrix (`as.matrix()`).

 ## Contributing

-We wecome issue reports and pull requests including adding support for different variable classes.
+We welcome issue reports and pull requests including adding support for different variable classes.